senecajs/repo-maintain/README.md

 ### repoMaintain.js
 [Placeholder : The top-level script for complete automation of Repo Maintain task.]

+### runChecks.js
+Runs a series of tests specified in checks.js on a number of files, organised by plugin.
+> Current check types : file_exist and content_contains

 ### search.js
 Gathers as many repos under the search term "seneca-" as possible, and outputs their JSON information as a single JSON file (results.json).